50 bargains under $50 to get you through the NT summer

 Catch a wave at Darwin’s coolest Waterfront attraction, the Wave Pool.
 Take the kids for a perfect family fun day of swimming, tubing and relaxing.

 5. Swim at the recreation lagoon at the Waterfront

 Dive into the saltwater lagoon or lounge under the trees at Darwin’s safest beach, the Darwin Waterfront.

 This hidden gem boasts a tasty menu and awesome coffee.
 Enjoy the laidback atmosphere and quirky style at Four Birds Café.

 For a closer look at Australia’s iconic and fascinating saltwater crocodile, head to Crocosaurus Cove.
 It houses some of the largest crocodiles in the world, as well as a display of 70 reptile species found in the Top End.

-8. Experience the best pastries in town at Alley Cats Patisserie
+8. Experience the best pastries and coffee in town at Ray's Patisserie

 9. World War II Oil Storage Tunnels